Motivation and the system idea

 The first 6 SP of infantry in a hex contribute 1 each to melee strength on attack or defense.
+If artillery are stacked with infantry the artillery SP count against this first 6 SP limit.
 All additional infantry SPs up to the hex stacking limit contribute 1/2 each to melee value.

-Heavy cavalry (“dot” units in Eylau e.g., speed 6 French heavy cavalry in NLB and 5-6 British cavalry in the same) get 1 column right on all melee attacks vs non-“dot” units of any kind.
+Optional – Heavy cavalry (“dot” units in Eylau e.g., speed 6 French heavy cavalry in NLB and 5-6 British cavalry in the same) get 1 column right on their melee attacks (not defenses) vs non-“dot” units of any kind.
 Old Guard infantry (again, “dot” units in Chadwick games) receive the same bonus on their melee attacks.
 Both types defend normally in melee and are normal in all forms of fire combat.

 Movement procedures, facing and zones of control

 Activated units may move individually or in stacks as the active player desires, in any order.
-Only artillery units that fired in the artillery bombardment phase may not move.
-Units may leave enemy front hexes at no extra movement cost, but may not move directly from one enemy front hex to another (“ZOC to ZOC”).
+Foot artillery units that fired in the artillery bombardment phase may not move, and horse artillery units that fired in the bombardment phase get only 1/2 their movement allowance.
+Units may leave enemy front hexes, with infantry and artillery paying +1 MP to do so; cavalry do not pay extra costs to leave an enemy front hex.
+Units may not move directly from one enemy front hex to another (“ZOC to ZOC”).
 A moving unit must have a facing and moves into one of its 3 front hexes.
 Turns are free, but upon entering any enemy front hex (ZOC), a moving unit must halt for this impulse, and may only change its facing by 1 additional hexspine after entering enemy ZOC.

 A unit faces a hexside – not a vertex – and always has 3 front hexes, 2 flank hexes, and 1 rear hex.
+Exception – units in Chateaux have all around front facing.
 It exerts a ZOC limiting enemy movement only into its 3 front hexes.
-It may also only fire through its 3 front hexsides, describing a 120 degree arc.
+(Exception – Vedettes only exert ZOCs vs enemy Vedettes).
+Artillery may also only fire through its 3 front hexsides, describing a 120 degree arc.
 Similarly, when it conducts a melee attack, it must do so through one of its 3 front hexsides.
 After any advance after melee, a unit may turn 1 hexspine to adjust its facing.

 All units in the same hex always share the same facing.
 If new units just entered the hex, they adopt the facing of the units already there, which may in turn only change their facing as part of their own movement when they are activated, or by allowed reaction changes of facing as outlined below.

 Units may not retreat due to a lost melee through an enemy front ZOC hex unless that hex already contains a friendly unit.
-If they have no valid retreat path in this sense when forced to retreat, they are eliminated.
-Voluntary retreat before melee or withdrawal from fire by cavalry have the same limitations, but if they have no allowed route they simply cannot perform those actions.
+If they have no valid retreat path in this sense when forced to retreat, they lose 1 (additional) step and are automatically disordered.
+Voluntary retreat before melee by cavalry have the same limitations, but if they have no allowed route they simply cannot perform that action.